dsoglobal/dsowebsite/content/blog/_index.md

 sections:
 - component: hero_block.html
     content: >-
       DSO teams consult to develop impactful solutions.
 Check out our projects to learn more about what we do!
-    section_id: hero
+    section_id: blogheader
     title: Our Projects
     type: heroblock
 - component: posts_block.html